24 Fun Things to Do in November (Before It Gets Way Too Cold to Do Anything)

-Take advantage of the weather before it really gets too cold to play outside with a game of touch football with family, friends, and neighbors.
+Take advantage of the weather before it really gets too cold to play outside with a game of touch football with your household or friend/family pod.
 Head to a local park or pick up a game in someone's backyard for the afternoon, then head inside afterward for hot chocolate (and hot toddies for the grownups).

 If the little ones want to lend a hand with fall decor (and you want to save some money on holiday accents), here are a few fun DIY mason jar crafts perfect to do with kids.